The Life of Pi is a book that will make you question life, death, and your very existence.

 The writing is both astonishingly beautiful and vividly painful.
 The language made my heart physically hurt as I paused to rewind and listen again to the descriptions of the physical pain that is inherently coupled with the will to survive, as well as the process of conceding to the unknown that lies somewhere beyond our earthly lives.

-As I know from watching Jeff leave this world, there is something beautiful that lies in that moment of ultimate surrender.
+As I know from watching my late partner leave this world, there is something beautiful that lies in that moment of ultimate surrender.

 Our God-loving, zoo-keeping main character made me actually sit down and cry when he calmly states the following: “Where is God?
 God never came…reason is my prophet and it tells me that as a watch stops, so we die.
 It’s the end.”